 Veselo – Our Story

-We have produced festivals each year from 1979 through 2016.
+We have produced festivals each year from 1979 through the present.
 Folk cultures of the world need constant support lest they die out.
 The Veselo Community Folk Dancers resoundingly support the preserving and sharing of world folk dances, primarily Balkan and Turkish dances.

 – Learn more about the Veselo Board